The Rescue (Doctor Who): Commercial releases

 Ian Marter began adapting the script from The Rescue into a novelisation, but died near completion; Nigel Robinson completed the manuscript.
 Robinson recalled having to make very few changes to Marter's work, but noted that he cut an entire scene from the first chapter discussing fellatio, as Marter "did have a tendency to see how much he could get away with".
 The novelisation was published in August 1987 in paperback by Target Books and in hardback by W. H. Allen.
 The cover was designed by Tony Clark.
 An audiobook version of the novelisation was published by AudioGO on 1 April 2013, read by O'Brien.

 The Rescue was released on VHS as a double-pack with The Romans by BBC Video in September 1994, with the cover designed by Andrew Skilleter.
 It was released on DVD in a slipcase with The Romans on 23 February 2009; the Region 1 release followed on 7 July 2009.
-The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection.
+The serial was released on Blu-ray on 5 December 2022, alongside the rest of the second season as part of The Collection, and was added to BBC iPlayer on 1 November 2023 alongside most other serials.
+Its audio was released as a vinyl record for Record Store Day on 18 April 2026.